eodash/eodash/docs/STAC.md

 - `locations` is set to `true`

 #### Point Generation

 When configured for observation points, eodash:
-1. Searches for `latlng` properties in the Collection's Items links
+1. Searches for `latlng` properties in the Collection's child or Item links
 2. Creates a GeoJSON FeatureCollection from these coordinates
 3. Styles the points based on the Collection's `themes` property